Sanotsch2003/MiPro-XG-V1/docs/HardwareArchitecure.md

 The ALU performs arithmetic and logical operations.
 It has two operand inputs that can either be connected to the outputs of the register file or set directly by the control unit.

 ![ALU](/docs/imgs/ALU.drawio.svg)
-_Figure 3: Arithmetic Logic Unit_

 **Operations:**

-- Arithmetic (Addition, Subtraction, Reverse Subtraction, Multiplication)
+- Arithmetic (Addition with and without carry, Subtraction with and without carry, Reverse Subtraction with and without carry, 32-bit and 64-bit Multiplication)
 - Logical (AND, OR, XOR, AND NOT, NOT)
 - Bitwise shifts and rotations